Vehicle Reconstruction and Texture Estimation Using Deep Implicit Semantic Template Mapping: Joint Geo-tex Training Method

 \textbf{Geometry Reconstruction \& Texture Estimation}: These two modules form the core of VERTEX.
 They consist of three main components: Template Mapping, Template SDF Decoder and RGB Decoder.
-Conditioned on $\bm{z}_{shape}$, volume samples are sequentially feed to the Template Mapping and Template SDF Decoder to predict the continuous signed distance field.
+Conditioned on $\bm{z}_{shape}$, volume samples are sequentially fed to the Template Mapping and Template SDF Decoder to predict the continuous signed distance field.
 For texture estimation, surface points on reconstructed mesh are firstly warped to the template surface conditioned on $\bm{z}_{shape}$, and then passed through the RGB Decoder with embedding latent codes $\bm{z}_{tex}$, $\bm{z}_{loc\_tex}(\bm{p})$ and $\bm{z}_{pose}$ to predict texture.
-Inspired by recent work \cite{tancik2020fourier} using Fourier encoding, we apply a simple linear layer to mapping $\bm{p}_{tp}$ to high-dimensional vectors, which can obviously accelerate the convergence during training.